dweinflash/dweinflash.github.io/_posts/2025-07-01-task-guidance.md

 * Develop an augmented reality virtual assistant, or _The AR Cooking Helper_, to provide recipe instruction in the kitchen.

-  * Utilize action recognition, object recognition, textual recommendations, plane tracking and video tutorials to deliver helpful virtual assistance.
+  * Utilize action recognition, object recognition, textual recommendations, plane tracking and video tutorials to deliver virtual assistance.

 ## Takeaways